HTTP5214-Winter2023/Pluto/README.md

 # Standup Meeting Notes

+## March 8, 2023

+Scrum Master: Anurag
+Notes: Najib

+Anurag
+Done: Getting simple player data
+Working on: using multi player search
+Next Step: Make the application more user friendly by launching app via shortcut and reading input from clipboard
+Blocking: No Block

+Shavin
+Done: Api endpoints finished
+Next step: advanced complexity
+Blocking: chaining functions

+Andrew
+Done:Understanding Plugin Code
+Next Step: Playing around with Plugin Code to make it work with instruments
+Blocking: Some functionalities not working properly

+Danyal Chatha
+Working on: Coding the JavaScript Logic into the application Next Step: Make the application more user friendly
+Blocking: Nothing is blocking me

+Najib
+Done: Researching and finding an API to use next Step: start coding the HTML/CSS portion of the project
+Blocking: No Block

+Gajendra
+Working on:Javascript coding to get user login with athentication.
+Next step:Trying to make the application more secure and friendly Blocking:No Block

 ## Feb 22nd, 2023
 Scrum master: Shavin

 Notes: Andrew

-- We started a kanban board and each added some stickies/tasks.
-- had a meeting.
+We started a kanban board and each added some stickies/tasks. had a meeting.
 Start putting docs together and organizing for report due on friday.
 Gajendra: Working on refining the CSS sector and JavaScript part .
 And my Blocking is: Having issue with transmitting data to users.
 But for this I am taking notes /researching to fix the bugs.

 Danyal: Restarted coding because didnt like what he had.
 Looking to add cookies, andneeds to research how.

 Najib: Trying to find api for missed games and find access.

 Shavin: Has some basic api enpoints, but wants to choose and connect some more specific endpoints. ants to add authentication.

 Anurag: For webscraping, trying to find a way to bypass security that is restricing his access.

 Andrew: Thinking of future possibilities, how to have the mouse pad as an interactive tool. will gear experiments in that direction once ive gained some more basic experience.

 ## Feb 15th, 2023